 Artificial Intelligence Today

-We have yet to create an AI with a general intelligence equal to human.
+We have yet to create an AI with a general intelligence equal to a human.
 It’s unlikely this will happen in the foreseeable future.
 But artificial narrow intelligence is making huge strides.
 In artificial narrow intelligence, a computer specialises in one specific task.
 That’s why we’re now seeing driverless cars and mobile assistants like Siri for example.
 Or machines beating humans at Go (Google’s AlphaGo).
 And even Jeopardy (IBM’s Watson).